#FreeFromValentine: Creamy Vegan Tiramisu Dessert (Dairyfree Eggfree Glutenfree)

 This recipe will make 4-6 large desserts, depending on how large your servings are.
 Alternatively you can make numerous little ones in shot glasses, I would imagine around 10-12.
 I managed two large glasses, three small and had enough left over to make one in a plastic tub for the freezer.
 This would also make one large round tiramisu with one layer.
 For more layers just double the quantities of cream & ganache.
 The quantity of sponge is far more than you need.
 Mainly because I wanted to make little hearts to go with it!
 I have to admit there was loads of sponge left over – But don’t worry its been blitzed in a food processor and is now sat in the freezer waiting with some multicoloured buttercream, waiting to be turned into unicorn cake pops!

 Creamy Vegan Tiramisu Dessert

 - 50 g Vegetable Oil (Sunflower, Canola, Vegetable) (Vegetable, Olive)

 - 1 tbsp Golden Syrup

-- 2 tbsp Ground Chia Seeds (Mixed into flour)
+- 2 tbsp Ground Chia Seeds (or flax seeds) (Mixed into flour)